 The mathematical description of the instability of flowing water is one example of a "dynamical system" in Mathematics.
 This center will design and study dynamical systems, with a focus on hydrodynamics, and leverage the theoretical developments to advance applied research on a range of areas, from the impact of ocean flows on marine ecosystems to the behavior of crowds.
 The Center for Stability, Instability, and Turbulence will develop novel enabling technology to deal with these phenomena.

-A distinguished and diverse faculty at NYU Abu Dhabi engages in state-of-the-art research, innovation, invention, and entrepreneurship.
-Their research is concentrated in five thematic areas:
+A distinguished and diverse engineering faculty at NYU Abu Dhabi engages in state-of-the-art research, innovation, invention, and entrepreneurship spanning five central themes:

 "I was getting a job offer with a major developer in Dubai but I decided to return to Nepal and give back to my community.
 For the last two years, I have also been involved with planning the academics for Bloom Nepal School set up by one of my seniors who dared to leave a lucrative job at the World Bank and return home.
 I started as the Executive Director of BNS.
 Ours is a residential school and currently, we have 650 students based at two campuses across two cities in Nepal.
 Around 50% of our kids hail from a very underprivileged background and are on scholarship.
 We are aiming to establish one residential school in each of the newly formed seven provinces in Nepal.
 As the Executive Director and a Civil Engineer, I will also be overseeing the design and construction of our new schools alongside engineers from our network." - Chandan Mishra, Civil Engineering Major, NYUAD Class of 2019